Arin0402/Data-structures-and-Algorithms/22_CRT/Day 9.md

     - The main difference between a class and a structure is the default access control.
 In addition to this, classes are typically used for more complex objects that may have member functions and inherit from other classes, while structures are often used for simpler objects that just need to group data together.

+    - While structures can still be useful for simple data containers or when interfacing with legacy code, classes offer more flexibility, stronger encapsulation, and better support for object-oriented programming principles.
+Therefore, in modern C++ development, classes are generally preferred over structures.

     - we can add public and private blocks multiple times in a class